Background

 Comparing the finished foot with the

-one that hasn't yet been trimmed.
+one that hasn't yet been trimmed. trim the

 other back foot in the same manner.